dpim/cardiyo-service/README.md

 ![Logo](http://i.imgur.com/pH1XClR.png)

 ## About
 Cardiyo is a new kind of activity tracker.
-We make it easy to share the feeling of a run, rather than just the stats.
+The goal is to make it easy to share the feeling of a run, rather than just the stats.

 [App Store Link](https://itunes.apple.com/st/app/cardiyo-social-run-tracker/id1198644231?mt=8)